Sanket4343/delta-demo/README.md

 # delta-demo
-this is demo and we are doing coding
+this is demo and we are doing coding.